 - Violent crimes including assault, battery and murder.

-When you do a criminal history search, you generally will not be able to find out if they has had any:
+When you do a criminal history search, you generally will not be able to find out if they have had any:

 - Any accidents.